rust-lang/rust/src/doc/rustc-dev-guide/src/codegen.md

 ## What is LLVM?

-All of the preceeding chapters of this guide have one thing in common: we never generated any executable machine code at all!
+All of the preceding chapters of this guide have one thing in common: we never generated any executable machine code at all!
 With this chapter, all of that changes.